 We’ve launched our own line of CBD tattoo aftercare.
 The first product is the CBD Tattoo Medic Oil.
-We want to break down why we think this oil i gamer changer.
+We want to break down why we think this oil is a gamer changer for the industry.

 What is CBD?